anfractuosity/pcba/README.md

 # pcba

-Parser for centroid files, that generates a graph to check components are in the right orientation, for PCBA
+Parser for KiCad centroid files, that generates a graph to check components are in the right orientation, for PCBA

 Usage: